unilaiva/unilaiva-songbook/README.md

 This guarantees the best results, as the actual compiling is done in a Docker container that has all the correct packages installed and configured correctly.

-Note that the first run will take a long time, as the Docker container is built and all the required software installed into it.
-Subsequent runs will use the already built container.
+Note that the first run will take a long time, as the Docker image is built and all the required software downloaded (about 1 GiB) and installed into it.
+When built, the image requires about 2 GiB of disk space.
+Subsequent runs will be fast as they use the already built image.

 ##### Requirements #####